 The 1969 Mets.
-The team had a history of poor performance, and limped off the line in 1969 with an 18-23 record, then suddenly turned things around to crush all competition and become the first expansion team to win the World Series.
+The team had a history of poor performance (in their nine-year history they had never finished better than 2nd-last in the National League) and limped off the line in 1969 with an 18-23 record.
+Then suddenly turned things around to crush all competition and become the first expansion team to win the World Series.
+(Also didn't hurt that the Chicago Cubs, who had been leading the NL for most of the season and had an 8 1/2 game lead in mid-August, suddenly choked.)
 In the film Oh, God!, George Burns, as God, states that his only miracle since the Red Sea had been the 1969 Mets.

 The 2004 Red Sox in the 2004 ALCS against their hated rivals, the Yankees.
-They were down 0-3 in the series and it was Game 4 with one inning from being swept, they flipped the switch and got dangerous.
+They were down 0-3 in the seriesnote a series deficit which no team in baseball history had ever overcome to this point and it was Game 4 with one inning from being swept, they flipped the switch and got dangerous.
 It wasn't just one person, it was EVERYBODY from Keith Foulke to Derek Lowe to Bill Mueller to Dave Roberts...heck, even Curtis Leskanic!!
 Everybody got dangerous and the team overcame the deficit and won the ALCS en route to their first World Series title in 86 years.

 During Super Bowl XXII, the Redskins were being completely outplayed by the favored Broncos, all with starting QB Doug Williams playing injured after being sacked in the first quarter.
 With the Redskins down 10, and all momentum in the Broncos' favor, Williams and the Redskins exploded for 35 points in the 2nd quarter, where even little used RB Timmy Smith reeled off a 58-yard TD run, while Williams threw all 4 of his own TD passes to three different receivers, all the while showing exactly why he and the Redskins belonged in the Super Bowl in the first place.